LuxenDM/Helium/API Tracker.md

 Creates a transparent field above the target objects. this has a drop behavior associated with it.
 Intended to be paired with a drag_item object.

 ## helium paint and color support
 Helium provides these to create easy methods to select both RGB and indexed ship colors.
+Delayed until Helium v1.1.x!

 ### helium.constructs.paint_panel
 Creates a single color thumbnail with a click action and can also be dragged from with a colored paint bucket feedback image.